campanam/BaitsTools/README.md

 `-Y, --rna`: Output bait sequences as RNA rather than DNA.
 `-R, --rc`: Output reverse-complemented baits.
 `--phred64`: Qualities are encoded in phred64 rather than phred33.
+`-5, --5prime [VALUE]`: Sequence to addend to 5' end of baits.
+`-3, --3prime [VALUE]`: Sequence to addend to 3' end of baits.
+`--fillin [VALUE]`: Fill in baits shorter than requested length with specified sequence repeat motif.
 `-X, --threads [VALUE]`: Number of threads.
 Default is 1.
 `--rng [VALUE]`: Random number seed.
 Default uses system entropy.
 `--gzip`: Gzip output files.